tim-roberts1/tva/website/docs/design/grammar.md

 #### It's vs. its

-"It's" is the contraction of "it is" and should not be confused with "its," a possessive noun.
+"It's" is the contraction of "it is" and should not be confused with "its," a possessive pronoun.

 ##### Examples